rvbrooks/physics_modelling/README.md

 ## Result:

-Learn how I generated this plot: t he wiggly line is the best fit of a Monte Carlo simulation to the data points, which are from real measurements of a single atom in a laser trap!
+Learn how I generated this plot: the wiggly line is the best fit of a Monte Carlo simulation to the data points, which are from real measurements of a single atom in a laser trap!

 ![alt text](https://github.com/rvbrooks/physics_modelling/blob/main/monte_carlo_result.png)